w3f/polkadot-wiki/docs/learn-transaction-fees.md

 The base fee is a fixed fee applied to every transaction.
 The length fee is the product of a constant per-byte fee and the size of the transaction in bytes.

-Weights are simply a fixed number designed to represent overall resource consumption of a transaction.
+Weights are a fixed number designed to represent overall resource consumption of a transaction.
 Resources could be CPU cycles, memory usage, disk I/O, etc. Each transaction has a weight, which is multiplied by a per-weight fee to calculate the transaction's weight fee.

 Tips are an optional transaction fee that users can add to give a transaction higher priority.